Let Us Help: 1 (855) CREW-123

 An appraisal gap is a buyer’s written commitment to cover the difference between the bank’s appraised value and the agreed purchase price, out of pocket, in cash.
 If a home is listed at $450,000 and the bank appraises it at $430,000, a buyer with a gap commitment is telling the seller: I will bring the extra $20,000 myself.
 That removes one of the most common deal-killers in a competitive market.

 Inspection waivers work differently.
 Rather than skipping an inspection entirely, buyers are increasingly agreeing to conduct inspections for informational purposes only, meaning they will not use findings to renegotiate the price or ask for repairs.
-“You’re not going to ask for less money off of something found,” Connors said.
-It signals commitment and reduces the seller’s fear that the deal will unravel over a minor issue.
+“You’re not going to ask for less money based on something you found,” Connors said.
+The waiver signals commitment and reduces the seller’s fear that the deal will unravel over a minor issue.

 The harder reality is that in a market this tight, buyers who are unwilling to accept some version of these terms are competing at a structural disadvantage.
 Connors described working with clients for six months or longer without securing a home, not because they were not serious buyers, but because the market kept moving faster than their comfort level with risk.